idaholab/virtual_test_bed/doc/content/msr/msfr/nek5000_cfd_model.md

 ### LES Simultion style=font-size:125%

 The LES case setups are relatively simpler, and one only need to provide the filter settings in +par+ file.
-An example can be found below
+An example can be found below:

 !listing msr/msfr/core_cfd/3d_fullcore_les/msfr.par start=[GENERAL] end=targetCFL include-end=True